 I always recommend remembering that pregnancy is finite, there is an end date and a beautiful baby as the pay off.
 I also was a bit smug in my second pregnancy because I knew that I am one of those very rare women who actually sleep better with a newborn baby than pregnant, the pain levels are just so high that sleep is almost non-existent in the final trimester.
 Last year, once I delivered my second baby, my bed that had previously felt as hard as a rock seemed luxuriously soft.
 So in those one, two or three hours that the baby was asleep – I slept like the dead, which is a very rare occurrence for me.

 I really hope that this post helps you on your way to relieving some of the pain involved in pregnancy with a chronic illness.

 Malaika Babb, PharmD, Gideon Koren, MD FRCPC FACMT, and Adrienne Einarson, RN.
 Treating pain during pregnancy.
 Can Fam Physician.
 2010 Jan; 56(1): 25, 27. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2809170/

 For more information about pregnancy and Fibromyalgia:

-This article is also available as a free PDF printable in my free resources page.
-Sign up to receive access here.
-My free micro course Pregnancy and Fibromyalgia: Arm Yourself with Knowledge is also available here.
+This article is also available as a free PDF printable in my free Resources page.